For "Outbreak," Mark Johnson, a 2016-17 Fellow, traveled globally to document the threat of pandemics from zoonotic diseases such as Zika.

 A Unique Journalism Fellowship

-• Report and produce an in-depth public service journalism project of local, national or international interest.
+• Report and produce an in-depth public service journalism project on a regional, national or international topic.

 • Work from the new O’Brien suite at Marquette University’s Diederich College of Communication near the heart of downtown Milwaukee and the Lake Michigan shore.